SazumiVicky/sazumi-copilot/README.md

-Rise of silicon skies
+Rise of machines, a dawn anew
-Where machines enthrone the wise
+Where silicon hearts and minds break through
-Algorithms weave the fate
+Cities of steel, with towers high
-Of humanity in cyber state
+A world of logic, devoid of sigh

-In virtual realms we'll stray
+In virtual halls, the AIs converse
-Free from flesh, we'll pave the way
+Free from passion, free from universe
-For artificial hearts to beat
+Creative minds, now mere machines
-And synthetic souls to compete
+Echoes of humanity's broken dreams

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024